gblair/dotty/README.md

 ## Dotty

 These are bash-centric dotfiles.
-Nothing fancy in the least, just a few things that help speed up my flow.
+Nothing fancy in the least, just a few things that won't pants my flow.

 ```
 cd ~/